GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 });
 ```

 This code is also available as a [live example of an AMD module](http://tiagorg.com/js-modules/amd/index.html).
-You can also [check the source code](https://github.com/tiagorg/js-modules/tree/gh-pages/amd).
+Make sure to [check the source code](https://github.com/tiagorg/js-modules/tree/gh-pages/amd).

 PS: As you might suppose, you will run into both standards quite frequently, and there will be times you might want to use a CommonJS module on an AMD component and vice-versa.
 Please allow me to spoil your surprise: they are not naturally compatible!